-As shown in Appendix E - Proposed Metes and Bounds Description the total area of the Sector is 1.76 hectares.
+As shown in Appendix E - Proposed Metes and Bounds Description the total area of the Sector is 2.788 hectares.

 Indicative areas and frontage widths of allotments within the Sector are shown on Figure 6 - Indicative Plan of Subdivision.
-Easements may be provided over the lots within the Sector and may be determined prior to the issuing of a Development Permit for Reconfiguration of a Lot.

 6.0 Infrastructure